ajsuedkamp/weekend-jquery-server-calculator/README.md

 -[x] added click funtions for all math operations
 -[x] created ajax on client side
 -[x] created post app on server
+-[x] added all math operations to post on server